Sacco and Vanzetti

 featuring composer Leonard Lehrman, director Ben Spierman,

-and members of the cast from the first and the current productions.
+and members of the cast from the 2001 and 2022 productions.

-NY premiere scheduled for Sep.
+The NY premiere, scheduled for Sep.
 13, 2020, Monroe Auditorium,

-Hofstra University Italian Festival [cancelled];
+Hofstra University Italian Festival was cancelled;

-both directed by Benjamin Spierman, General Director, Bronx Opera,
+conducted by Leonard Lehrman, directed by Benjamin Spierman, General Director, Bronx Opera,

 with soloists & The Metropolitan Philharmonic Chorus.